tomzx/blog.tomrochette.com-content/agi/my-path-to-agi/article.md

 Began research related to automated research.
 The main goal is to determine a basic research flow and automate most of the process (researching papers, establishing important papers, determine a reading order, create a wordcloud of the most important terms, define which papers cite which papers, etc.).

 ### Introduction to Automata Theory, Languages, and Computation (2016-08 - 2016-10)
- John E. Hopcroft
- Rajeev Motwani
- Jeffrey D. Ullman
+ John E. Hopcroft, Rajeev Motwani, Jeffrey D. Ullman

 ### Theory of self-reproducing automata (2016-08 - 2016-10)
 John von Neumann